This keto coconut cake is incredibly moist and coconutty, with just the right amount of shredded coconut in each bite.

 Ingredients

-- Canned coconut milk: Make sure you use full-fat coconut milk in this recipe.
+- Canned coconut milk: Make sure you use full-fat coconut milk.

 - Coconut extract: It's important here.
 It adds a lot of flavor to the cake.